jbhopkins/bioxtasraw/docs/source/tutorial/s3_masking.rst

     *   *Tip:* You can also resize a rectangle (or circle) mask my right clicking on it and selecting resize.

+    *   *Tip:* You can create a rectangle of defined position and size by entering the x and y coordiantes of the bottom left corner and the width and height of the rectangle then clicking 'Create'.

     |masking_rectangle_png|

 #.
 This beamstop is quite square, so a simple square mask works.
 A circle is also easy to draw: